rev-net/memo/pitch.md

 Revnets offer a promising solution, as an openly accounted-for tokenized growth engine for leaders, workers, investors, and yesterday's customers that helped make today possible, while removing common causes for disputes between them.

 ## Overview

-> _This memo will quickly give context to the problem at hand, how revnets are positioned to play a role in shaping the future, and lay out the specifics of how you are invited to participate._

 Openly accounted-for fundraises and revenues should outcompete everything, by enabling:
 - **Scaled Participation:** Global community accelerates experimentation, leading to more innovation.